Have you ever wondered why cyclists wear tight-fitting clothing?

 Aerodynamics is the study of how air flows around an object.

-In cycling, aerodynamics plays a significant role in determining how fast a rider can go.
+Aerodynamics plays a significant role in cycling in determining how fast a rider can go.
 When a cyclist is riding at high speeds, the air resistance they encounter can be a major force that slows them down.

 Loose-fitting clothing creates more drag because it catches more air and creates more turbulence.